Need an update on your favourite tours? We've got you covered

 Horses has been lauded as one of the greatest albums of all time from numerous sources and has been cited as a key influence for a stack of artists including Siouxsie and the Banshees, Sonic Youth, Hole, The Smiths, R.E.M. and PJ Harvey, but its legacy – and that of the inimitable Patti Smith – stretches far beyond that.

-Patti Smith and her band will perform at Forum Melbourne next April.
+Patti Smith and her band will now perform at Melbourne’s Palais Theatre next March.
 Tickets are on sale via Ticketmaster.com.au.